SKAUL05/gcp-terraform-infra/README.md

   - Click on **New Secret** and add Name as **PROJECT_ID** and value as Project ID of your GCP Project and click on Add Secret
   ![New Secret](/assets/secret-project.JPG)

-  - Again click on New Secret and add Name as **ACCOUNT_KEY** and value as *contents of json file that you downloaded and click on Add Secret
+  - Again click on New Secret and add Name as **GOOGLE_APPLICATION_CREDENTIALS** and value as *contents of json file that you downloaded and click on Add Secret

 #### Now you are good to go, you can run github action and create infrastructure that can be used by client repo for deployment